OpenRock/OpenAM/opensso/products/webagents/docs/Linux/apache/README.txt

 %% 1.
 Build requirements

 The OpenAM - Web Agents workspace uses GNU Make as the build tool.
 You must have GNU Make version 3.80 or above installed and available in your system path.

-Also make sure that the gcc version is above 3.2.1 (you can find this thru gcc --version)
+Also make sure that the gcc version is above 3.2.1 (you can find this through gcc --version)

 Also Apache Ant is required to build the agent installer.